 If there’s one word synonymous with a sustainable lifestyle, it may just be “granola.”
-But here’s how both are changing, plus the best granola to try.
+But it’s no longer the hippie stuff of decades past.
+From vegan to organic granola, these are the best to try.

 What is granola?